Coat of arms of the United Kingdom: Royal family

 Members of the British royal family are granted their own personal arms.
+They do not inherit them by right, as the arms are the arms of the kingdom.
 In the past, the monarch's younger sons used various differences; and married daughters of the monarch impaled the plain royal arms with their husbands' arms.
 But for many centuries now, all members of the royal family have had differenced versions of the royal arms settled on them by royal warrant.
 Only children and grandchildren in the male line of the monarch are entitled to arms in this fashion: the arms of children of the monarch are differenced with a three-point label; while grandchildren of the monarch are differenced with a five-point label.
 An exception is made for the eldest son of the Prince of Wales, who also bears a three-point label.
 The labels are always white (argent) and each prince or princess has individual marks to form his or her particular difference, except the Prince of Wales, who uses a plain white three-pointed label.
 Since 1911, the arms of the Prince of Wales also displays an inescutcheon of the ancient arms of the Principality of Wales.

 Queens consort and the wives of sons of the monarch also have their own personal coat of arms.
 Typically this will be the arms of their husband impaled with their own personal arms or those of their father, if armigerous.
 However, the consorts of a queen regnant are not entitled to use the royal arms.
-Thus Prince Philip, Duke of Edinburgh was granted his own personal arms.
+Thus Prince Philip, Duke of Edinburgh, was granted his own personal arms.
 A notable exception to this rule was Prince Albert, who used the royal arms (differenced by a special label) quartered with his own Saxon royal arms.

 Currently the following members of the royal family have their own arms based on the royal arms: